williamhoos/testrepo/docs/source/oss_community.rst

 ..
 Note::  Another approach that appears popular by some of the better known OSS initiatives is through Platinum, Gold, Sliver, Bronze level sponsorhips.
-See for example `Apache foundation <http://www.apache.org/foundation/`_, `Linux Foundation <https://www.linuxfoundation.org/members/join>`_.
+See for example `Apache foundation <http://www.apache.org/foundation/`_ and `Linux Foundation <https://www.linuxfoundation.org/members/join>`_.